Talk to an Experienced Child Custody Lawyer in Houston

 - The one weekend per month must be made in writing within 90 days after the parties begin to live more than 100 miles apart.

-Talk to a child custody attorney at Ramos Law Group to learn more.
+Talk to a child custody attorney in Houston at Ramos Law Group to learn more.

 - Weekends starting at 6:00 p.m. on the first, third and fifth Friday of each month and ending at 6:00 p.m. on the following Sunday.